joaen/node-editor-framework/README.md

 You start the application by running main.py.
 Make sure the depdencies have been installed first.

 # How to create a custom nodes
-To create a custom node you can create a new class child class of LogicNode.
+To create your own custom node you can easily create new child class of the abstract class **LogicNode** and use it as a template.

-There you can set the name of the node and declare the input and ouput ports of the node.
+In your new class need to define the name of your node and define the input and ouput ports of the node by creating instances of the **LogicPort** class.

-You also need to create a node_operation method where the actual expression is run.
-For exmaple inside the exmaple AddNode the node_operation module is:
+You also need to create a node_operation method which is the expression or action of the node.
+For example, a multiply expression node would have the node_operation look something like this:
 > output_port.data = (input1_port.data + input2_port.data)

-To make the node show up in the application you need to pass an instance of your logic node to the create_ui_node method which exsists within the GraphicsNode class.
-The easiest approach is to create new a method to create your custom node and then create new context menu item in the scene and connect that menu item action to your method.

 ```python
 from core.logic_port import LogicPort